parthiv-dev/decentralised-trading-platform/README.md

 ##### 3.2. **Import Pre-Funded Accounts**

-> **Tip:** If the user would like to simulate the interactive multi-user funtionalities, we recommend to open multiple instances/windows of [http://localhost:3000](http://localhost:3000) and do step 3 for multiple browser profiles:
+> **Tip:** If the user would like to simulate the interactive multi-user funtionalities, we recommend to create multiple browser profiles and open instances of [http://localhost:3000](http://localhost:3000) in each browser profile:

 > TODO: Add picture